cwi-swat/ifip-wg216/meetings/Antwerp2018.md

 <p />
 <p />
 <p />
-<h3><a name="Jan_Vitek_The_Beauty_and_the_Bea"> </a> Jan Vitek: The Beauty and the Beast — from Fortress to Julia </h3>
+<h3><a name="Jan_Vitek_The_Beauty_and_the_Bea"> </a> Jan Vitek: The Beauty and the Beast ï¿½ from Fortress to Julia </h3>
 <p />
 Take two languages, Julia and Fortress, designed to solve similar problems with similar mechanisms and compare the approaches that led to one to being adopted and the other discontinued.
 What lessons are there for language designers?
 Can the designs be reconciled?
 Can we somehow turn the beast that is into the beauty that could have been?
 This talk is a snapshot of our investigations into Julia with more open questions than definitive answers.
-Julia’ design is a pragmatic effort driven by use-cases and user feedback.
+Juliaï¿½ design is a pragmatic effort driven by use-cases and user feedback.
 In contrast, Fortress followed a  principled, formally grounded, approach that aimed for type soundness first.
 We will marvel at the efficacy of Julia's compiler -- a one-trick pony that works well in practice.
 We will inspect the multi-dispatch feature of Julia and puzzle at the subtype relation that is at its heart.
 The takeaway of the talk is a list of language features that are key to performance and usability.
 <p />
 <p />
 <p />